openshift/enhancements/enhancements/microshift/microshift-router-configuration.md

 The choice of `Managed` and `Removed` is intentional and ressembles that of [OpenShift for operators](https://github.com/openshift/api/blob/4caef7fe3d0f78f3f3c26b5159f77bdbd00b9c2f/operator/v1/types.go#L33-L50).
-In MicroShift, however, `Managed`` does not have the exact same meaning, as the management of the resources happens only when MicroShift starts.
-Any changes made to the router will get reverted on the next restart.
+In MicroShift, however, `Managed` does not have the exact same meaning, as the management of the resources happens only when MicroShift starts.
+Any changes made to the router not using MicroShift's configuration will get reverted on the next restart.

 ### Listening ports
 The following configuration is proposed: